EricRohlfs/blog/docs/belly-button-attributes.md

 Belly button attributes are reactive attributes.
 They are either in or out, but not both.

-The convention to prefix with in/out or suffix with in/out is up to you.
+The convention to prefix or suffix with in/out is team preference.

 For elements that are one way in or out, but not reactive, avoid using the 'in' or 'out' prefix.